-We are grateful to the crew of the F/V Nuevo Horizonte Abierto for their collaboration and help in the in this project, and especially to Aitor Olaskoaga for his advice in the identification of tuna schools on the sonar screen.

-We also thank warmly Iñaki Rico; the survey would not have been possible without his participation.
+We are grateful to the crew of the F/V Nuevo Horizonte Abierto and of the F/V Txingudi for their collaboration and help in this project, and especially to Aitor Olaskoaga and Jose Antonio Aguirre for their advice in the identification of tuna schools on the sonar screen.
+We also thank warmly Iñaki Rico; the surveys would not have been possible without his participation.